-The Articles of War, plus an additional set of guidelines known as Articles for the Government of the Navy, would serve as the official guidance of U.S. military legal issues until the ratification of the Uniform Code of Military Justice on May 31, 1951.
+The Articles of War, plus an additional set of guidelines known as Articles for the Government of the Navy, would serve as the official guidance of U.S. military legal issues until the ratification of the Uniform Code of Military Justice May 31, 1951.

 What Military Law Does

-Military law is as complex as any other aspect of a legal practice.
+Military law is as complex as any other aspect of legal practice.
 Military law lists all the offenses for which you can be punished under the UCMJ, the options and recourse commanders and soldiers, sailors, Airmen, Marines, and Coast Guard members have under the law, etc.